viktorvan/viktorvan.github.io/_posts/2019-09-05-migrating-activelogin.identity-to-property-based-tests-4.markdown

             Hints.getAgeHintOnDate checkDate pin =!
 Some years
 ```

 We have added a condition to the input value using the `==>` operator from FsCheck that we discussed in [Part 2 - More about generators](https://viktorvan.github.io/fsharp/migrating-activelogin.identity-to-property-based-tests-2/) to not run the test for leap days.
-We then extract the date-of-birth.
-We add the expected age to the date-of-birth and then use that as the date on which to check the age of the person.
+We then extract the date of birth.
+We add the expected age to the date of birth and then use that as the date on which to check the age of the person.
 In this way we are testing the business logic calculate a person's age, but we do not need to repeat any code from the production code.

 Next we need to do the same thing for people born on leap days.
 For this test we also need a generator for leap day pins.
 We could try and use the same conditional approach as above, i.e.: